 Conserving farmland is more important than ever.
-Farmers and farmland are under increasing pressure in New Hampshire; losing their farmland to permanent development, low farm incomes, and aging farmer populations.
+Farmers and farmland are under increasing pressure in New Hampshire: losing their farmland to permanent development, low farm incomes, and aging farmer populations.
 Farmers face barriers to business viability planning, market pressures (such as the decline in conventional dairy operations), and now new and uncertain challenges related to climate change.

-This brief highlights a suite of policy approaches aimed at securing and stewarding the agricultural land base in New Hampshire.
+- Securing & Stewarding New Hampshire’s Agricultural Land: A Ranked Matrix of Policy Approaches This brief highlights a suite of policy approaches aimed at securing and stewarding the agricultural land base in New Hampshire.
 The NH Food Alliance Land Resources Action Team (LRAT) developed these approaches to guide their collective work.